lnmiller22/MillerProfile/finalprojectp2.md

 > As a United States education policy-maker, I want to know how linguistic diversity in the U.S. affects student performance so that I can best shape my advocacy and crafted policy.

 For this reason, I wanted to make sure to interview at least one educator to ensure that the information was digestible and the structure was logical from their (very important) perspective.
 Ultimately, I was able to interview two elementary school teachers from a Title 1 school in Virginia: one classroom teacher and one resource specialist.
 My remaining interviewee was a peer who has much experience with data visualizations at his place of full time employment; I hoped to be able to get his perspective on the flow of the graphics themselves, not necessarily the body of the story as a whole.
+Prior to the interview, each interviewee was send the "preview" Shorthand link and provided the following generalized contextual statement:

+> The forthcoming story is being actively developed in association with the "Telling Stories with Data" course at Carnegie Mellon University's Heinz College.
+Throughout this process, you are requested to pay particular attention to the structure of storytelling, major themes, and the relative effectiveness of component visualizations.
+Let me know if you have any questions, and please answer the following questions upon completion: [Inserted questions from above].

+Responses from each interviewee are as follows:

 ### Feedback #1: Man, Mid-20s (Data Engineer)
   **1. What is this data story telling you?
 What is your primary takeaway from the story?** I have learned that many students in america do not speak english as their first language.
 What's more, the number of these student's is growing.
 This is a problem because schools are almost universally offered only in English, which leads to decreased learning outcomes for these kids.